 These are the main differences to look for when comparing these two fruits:

-- Mock strawberry flowers are yellow, while wild strawberry flowers are white.
+- Mock strawberry flowers are yellow, while wild strawberry flowers are whitish (sometimes with a hint of pink).

 - The mock strawberry has a bumpy texture, and the wild strawberry has a smooth surface.